KRohrmeier/JavaExample/README.md

 # JavaExample
-Example of uses for `static` in Java; or, why you'd want a Singleton
+Example of uses for `static` in Java; or, why you'd want a Singleton.